apalmer/Will-and-Want/README.md

 He should be drawn comically with extremely exaggerated/stereotypical facial expressions.

-Cheif aspects he brings to story is comedy, empathy, and humanity.
+Chief aspects he brings to story is comedy, empathy, and humanity.
 His milestone is the development of a being who can put intellectual/moral/personal/longterm gratification ahead of his animal wants.

 Drivers: Wants
 - First Man Driven By Want:Hunger